kkarrwrites/kkarrwrites/README.md

 ## 🍵 Overview:

 - 👋 Hello, I'm K. Karr.
-- 💻 I'm a coder, copy editor, and writer.
+- 💻 I'm a coder, editor, and writer.
 - 🗺️ My coding journey began when I was in high school, writing HTML for Expage, GeoCities, and LiveJournal.
 - 🧐 In September 2019, I became serious about coding and began learning HTML, CSS, and JavaScript.
 - 🌳 In March 2021, I completed the "Front End Web Development" and "Web Design" Tracks on Treehouse.